gosher-studios/floppa-auth/README.md

-how to use if you are trying to be a user. create an app by asking the hoster of the floppa auth to make you a thing through a POST Request to URL/meow?name=name&url=url url must be formatted like https://url.com? or it won't work there will be output to console of the secret

-then when need login user - redirect user to url/?appid={your apps name}&secret={your secret(this is slightly unsafe i will fix)} and then user will be redirected to {callback url}?id={id}
+# Usage Instructions

+## Creating a User Account

+If you're looking to become a user, follow these steps:

+1. Create an app by sending a POST Request to the `URL/meow` endpoint with the following parameters:
+   - `name`: Your desired app name.
+   - `url`: The callback URL formatted as `https://url.com`.

+   **Note:** Ensure that the `url` parameter is correctly formatted as `https://url.com` for it to work properly.

+   This request will prompt the hoster of the Floppa auth to set up your app.

+2. After successful creation, you'll receive a secret which will be outputted to the console.

+## Logging In a User

+To log in a user, follow these steps:

+1. Redirect the user to `url/?appid={your app's name}&secret={your secret}`.
+   - **Note:** Using the secret in the URL is considered slightly unsafe; it will be addressed in future updates.

-this id is their current session id which will last for 14 days add it as a cookie or into local storage idrc
+2. The user will be redirected to `{callback url}?id={id}`.
+This `id` represents their current session ID, which will remain valid for 14 days.
+You can store it as a cookie or in local storage.

+## Checking Session Validity

+To verify if a session is still valid, send a GET Request to the `URL/auth` endpoint with the following parameters:

+- `ssid`: Session ID
+- `secret`: App secret
+- `name`: App name

-to check if session is still valid send a GET Request to URL/auth with parameteres ssid,secret,name being the session ID, the app secret and the app name if successful it should return status code 200 with the body being the username of the user if not successful it will return 401 or 404 depending on what happened
+If the request is successful, it will return a status code `200` with the body containing the username of the user.
+If not, it will return either `401` or `404` depending on the error.